-

 Dr.Troye McPherson

 Troye is originally form Cape Breton but has worked in Saskatchewan, Alberta and Nova Scotia.
-She currently lives in Dartmouth with her husband, 3 cats and 9 Border Collies.
-She is very active in dog sports, namely agility, rally obedience and sheep herding.
-A good portion of Troye's downtime is spent at her farm in Pictou County.
+She currently lives in rural Pictou County with her husband, a cat and enough dogs to keep her active in dog sports, namely agility, rally obedience and sheep herding which take up a good portion of her spare time.

 -